The Handmaid's Tale season 5: Release date, cast, latest news

 Fred Waterford's death was hinted at in the original Margaret Atwood book, which very briefly suggests that Fred was killed during a 'Salvaging' ritual.

-Another future plot line hinted at during season four episode nine is that Serena's child could be claimed by Gilead, while she herself could be forced to become a handmaid.
+Another future plot line hinted at during season 4 episode 9 is that Serena's child could be claimed by Gilead, while she herself could be forced to become a handmaid.

 Will season 5 be the final season of The Handmaid's Tale?

-Showrunner Bruce Miller says he is “in no rush to end it."
+Miller previously said he is "in no rush to end it".

 "I’m not going to shut it down while we have interesting stories to tell," he said in an interview with The Hollywood Reporter.
 However, in a more recent interview, he added that he didn't want to "overstay" his welcome.